-Okay, first up – this episode had the best opening scene so far.
-Our exiled Penguin prince gets back into the kingdom and admires his home turf.
+Okay, first up, this episode had the best opening scene so far.
+Our exiled Penguin gets back into the kingdom and admires his home turf.
 May the first ever Gotham Hunger Games now commence – and may the odds ever be in Oswald Cobblepot’s favor!

 Just one mild criticism regarding the character department here – where, oh where, is Ed?
-You know, the Riddler-to-be?
-Cory Michael Smith (who plays Edward Nygma, the creepy, weedy forensics dude) has yet to stay on screen for five minutes and deliver more than five lines so far.
+You know, Riddler-to-be?
+Cory Michael Smith (who plays Edward Nygma, the creepy, weedy forensics dude) has yet to stay on screen for five minutes and deliver more than five lines.
 By now, it’s time to see some serious screen time devoted to him because he just seems so cool.
 Plus the Riddler is one of my favorite Batman villains.

 And, of course, this review wouldn’t be complete without calling attention to the continuing saga of Oswald Cobblepot and his fight for Gotham’s throne.
 It’s fitting, and a bit touching, to hear him assert that Gotham is his home and destiny and that the city needs him.
 Truly, he embodies the city in all of its dark and, yes, light moments.
-(I keep telling you – the Penguin isn’t all bad.
-It’s time to show him play an ethical card here or there, albeit it won’t be for the most moral of reasons, so be prepared.)
+(Penguin isn’t all bad, so it’s time to show him play an ethical card here or there, albeit it won’t be for the most moral of reasons.)

 Oswald gets three big moments in this episode, the first being that opening scene.
 That was epic.

-The second was his interaction with the crime boss Maroni.
+The second was his interaction with Maroni.
 It was quite ironic to hear Maroni claim Gotham is a city of opportunity and then tout how he started from the bottom, now he’s here.

 If I could find one fault with this episode, it would have to be *the* scene between Renee and Barbara.